Ronald Storrs

 Sir Ronald Henry Amherst Storrs (19 November 1881 – 1 November 1955) was an official in the British Foreign Office.
 He served as Oriental Secretary in Cairo, Military Governor of Jerusalem, Governor of Cyprus, and Governor of Northern Rhodesia.

-Biography
+Early life and education

-Ronald Storrs was the eldest son of John Storrs, priest of the Church of England and later Dean of Rochester.
-His mother was Lucy Anna Maria Cockayne-Cust, sister of the fifth Baron Brownlow.
+Storrs was born on 19 November 1881 in Bury St Edmunds to John Storrs, the then vicar of St Peter's Church and later Dean of Rochester, and Lucy Anna Marie Cust.
+One of six siblings, Storrs was the brother of Francis Storrs, an academic and intelligence agent, Monica Storrs, a missionary, and Christopher Storrs, an Anglican bishop.
+Storrs was the maternal cousin of Peregrine Cust, 6th Baron Brownlow.

-Storrs was educated at Charterhouse School and Pembroke College, Cambridge, where he gained a first-class degree in the Classical Tripos.

-In 1919, Storrs was appointed a Commander of the Order of the Crown of Italy.
+Educated at Temple Grove School and Charterhouse School, Storrs later enrolled at Pembroke College, Cambridge.
+Storrs graduated with a Bachelor's in Classical Tripos in 1903, after which he studied Arabic under Edward Granville Browne.

 Foreign service

 Egypt

 Storrs entered the Finance Ministry of the Egyptian Government in 1904, five years later becoming Oriental Secretary to the British Agency, succeeding Harry Boyle in this post.
 In 1917, Storrs became Political Officer representing the Egyptian Expeditionary Force in Mesopotamia as Liaison officer for the Anglo-French mission in Baghdad and Mesopotamia where he met Gertrude Bell and Sir Percy Cox.

 T. E. Lawrence commented in Seven Pillars of Wisdom:

 The first of all of us was Ronald Storrs, Oriental Secretary of the Residency, the most brilliant Englishman in the Near East, and subtly efficient, despite his diversion of energy in love of music and letters, of sculpture, painting, of whatever was beautiful in the world's fruit...
 Storrs was always first, and the great man among us.

 Storrs is credited with a classic example of British understatement when referring to the behaviour of the British toward the many tribal and regional leaders that the British were trying to influence in "The Great Game": "we deprecated the imperative, preferring instead the subjunctive or even, wistfully, the optative mood".

 During the First World War Storrs was a member of the Arab Bureau and a participant in the negotiations between Hussein bin Ali, Sharif of Mecca and the British government, and in the organisation of the Arab Revolt.
 His own personal positions were that the Sharif Husayn was asking for more Arab territory than he had any right to, and that Syria and Palestine should be incorporated into a British-sponsored Egyptian empire as a replacement for the Ottoman Empire, a plan which was never implemented.
 Storrs is thought to have underestimated Arab Muslim resistance to non-Muslim rule.